-Cooper is no stranger to success.
-He had spent four years as the lead assistant for the WLU women, filling the role of associate head coach and recruiting coordinator for legendary head coach Lynn Ullom.
-Cooper took the reins when Ullom stepped down to accept the role of full-time athletic director.
+The WLU head man has built quite a resume of success.
+After four years as lead assistant for the WLU women under legendary head coach Lynn Ullom, Cooper took the reins when Ullom stepped down to accept the role of full-time athletic director.
 West Liberty went 82-45 (.646) during Cooper’s four years as an assistant with three 20-win seasons.

-Back-to-back Mountain East Conference championships in 2015 and 2016 highlighted that run.
-The 2016 squad set a school record by going 29-5 and spent the entire season ranked in the USA Today coaches’ Top 25.
-That Lady Hilltopper team finished the season ranked No. 18 nationally after a “Sweet 16” run that included a regional semifinal win against defending national champion California (Pa.).
+Back-to-back MEC titles in 2015 and 2016 highlighted that run.
+The 2016 squad set a school record by going 29-5 and spent the entire season ranked in the USA Today coaches’ Top 25, finishing at No. 18 after the first “Sweet 16” run in school history.

 Cooper caught the coaching bug during his days as a student at West Virginia University.
 He served as assistant head manager and basketball camp counselor for Coach John Beilein’s Elite 8 and Sweet 16 NCAA Tournament men’s basketball teams during Cooper’s first two years at WVU (2005-06).

-The Waterford, Pa. native spent the next four seasons (2007-10) as head student manager and graduate assistant for Coach Mike Carey with the Mountaineers’ women’s basketball program.
+The Waterford, Pa. native spent the next four years (2007-10) as head student manager and graduate assistant for Coach Mike Carey with the WVU women’s basketball team.
 The WVU women advanced to post-season play all four years, earning three trips to the NCAA Tournament and a WNIT berth.

 Cooper left Morgantown in 2010 to serve as Director of Women’s Basketball Operations for head coach Semeka Randall at Ohio University.
 He spent one season with the Lady Bobcats before accepting an assistant coaching position at Wheeling Jesuit and came to West Liberty after two years at WJU.

 Kyle and his wife, Katie, are a West Liberty family as Katie is the university's Director of Financial Aid.
-They live in Follansbee, W.Va. with their son, Brody.
+They live in Follansbee, W.Va. with their children, Brody and Cali.